andferrari/PAINTER.jl/doc/source/examples.rst

 --------------------

 ``PDATA`` contains all variables and array modified during iterations, including the Lagrange multipliers.
 This allows a warm start of the ADMM algorithm.
-This is usefull for example when the iterations have been stopped by ``nbitermax`` but the algorithm has not yet converged.
+This is useful for example when the iterations have been stopped by ``nbitermax`` but the algorithm has not yet converged.

-In this example the user wants 1000 aditional iterations with disabled plots:
+In this example the user wants 1000 additional iterations with disabled plots:

 .. code:: julia